 External awards

-• 2023 Cancer Ally Gold Award (received for the fourth consecutive year)
+- 2024 Cancer Ally Gold Award (received for the fifth consecutive year)

 Initiatives related to women's health